Nerve entrapment: Introduction

 With early recognition and treatment, it may be possible in some cases to reverse the symptoms of nerve entrapment before permanent damage occurs.
 The first step in treatment is prevention.
 The most successful treatment and prevention plans use a multipronged approach.

-Prevention of pudendal nerve entrapment includes ensuring that bicyclists use a ...more treatments »
+Prevention of pudendal nerve entrapment includes ensuring that bicyclists use a properly shaped and ...more treatments »

 Nerve entrapment: Misdiagnosis